openshift/enhancements/enhancements/storage/csi-migration.md

 The CSI migration feature is hidden behind feature gates in Kubernetes.
 For instance, to enable the migration of a in-tree AWS EBS volume to its counterpart CSI driver, the cluster administrator should turn on these two feature gates: *CSIMigration* and *CSIMigrationAWS*.
 However, these flags must be enabled or disabled in a [specific order](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/csi-migration.md#upgradedowngrade-migrateunmigrate-scenarios).

 It is important to respect this ordering to avoid an undesired state of volumes.
-For instance, if the feature is enabled in the Kubelet before it is enabled in the AttachDetach controller, volumes attached to nodes by the in-tree volume plugin cannot be detached by the CSI driver and will stay attached forever.
-In the same vein, if the feature is disabled in the AttachDetach controller before it is disabled in the Kubelet, volumes attached by the CSI driver cannot be detached by the in-tree volume plugin and will stay attached forever.
+For instance, if the feature is enabled in the Kubelet before it is enabled in the Attach Detach controller, volumes attached to nodes by the in-tree volume plugin cannot be detached by the CSI driver and will stay attached forever.
+In the same vein, if the feature is disabled in the Attach Detach controller before it is disabled in the Kubelet, volumes attached by the CSI driver cannot be detached by the in-tree volume plugin and will stay attached forever.

 In summary, this is what upstream recommends: